nerdmagic/zstat/README.md

 ### Disclaimers
 - I probably don't like Perl much more than you do, but at least in 2013 it was by far the easiest way to extract these metrics.
 The three access methods for Illumos/Solaris `kstat()` being C, Perl, and the `kstat` shell executable.

+- AFAIK the daemon version here hasn't been run or tested since converting to collectd in 2015.
+The collectd plugin is in service as of July 2018 using collectd 5.5.0.

 ### Description
 `zstatd` is a Perl script for Illumos ZFS storage servers that collects storage-relevant system stats from `kstat()` for logging, monitoring and visualization.